Yukon (song): Critical reception

 Yannik Gölz of Laut.de felt that it "is emblematic of the entire project: a simple, effective pop formula, enhanced with just the right amount of understatedly interesting ideas".
 Adam White of The Independent described it as "a jittery slice of SZA-style melancholy, Bieber's voice pitched so high that you could swear a guest vocalist has been left unbilled on the tracklist".
 Lyndsey Havens of Billboard ranked it eleventh among the album's tracks, saying that "if it wasn't included on his own album, it may be hard to guess that 'Yukon' is a Bieber track", but "save for his own backing vocals, which are undeniably JB".

 Release

-"Yukon" was sent to US rhythmic radio stations by Def Jam Recordings and ILH Productions on July 22, 2025, as the second single from Swag.
+"Yukon" was sent to U.S. rhythmic radio stations by Def Jam Recordings and ILH Productions on July 22, 2025, as the second single from Swag.
 On September 19, SZA teased on Instagram that she would appear on a remix of the song, posting a screenshot of her notes app showing her verse.